 museums and art

 There’s many museums to see in Parma.
 The most important is perhaps the Complesso Monumentale della Pilotta, a museum complex which includes the Archeology Museum, the old Teatro Farnese, and the National Gallery, which exhibits several key paintings of Italian renaissance, including those of Parmigianino and Leonardo da Vinci.
-A ticket to all these museums is only 12€.
+A unique ticket to all these museums is 18€.

-Another interesting museum is the Pinacoteca Stuart, which is an ex-private collection turned public and freely accessible.
+Another interesting museum is the Pinacoteca Stuard, which is an ex-private collection turned public and freely accessible.
 The only catch is that it closes early (17:30) so you’ll have to rush it a bit.

 If you’re into frescos then you must pay a visit to the Camera di San Paolo, the old apartments of Giovanna di Piacenza.
 In this space you’ll see beautiful frescos, which include the bedroom that was painted by the Italian master Correggio, considered one of the masterpieces of Italian renaissance painting.
-The visit costs only 5€.
+The visit costs only 8€.

 Finally, there are two spaces that host temporary exhibitions which are Palazzo del Governatore (Governor’s palace) and APE.
 These two offer exhibitions that can be quite interesting and different from the mold, so we suggest you to check out what they have in the days you’re there.